-Laboratory testing of clinically consistent cattle, sheep and goats is processed individually.
+Laboratory testing of clinically consistent cattle and sheep is processed individually.
 Targets for providing final diagnostic reports for TSE submissions (from the final laboratory if serial testing) are:

 - 50% of animals within 4 weeks from the date of sample collection

 - 90% within 8 weeks

 - 100% within 12 weeks.